Arglax/Mobile-WuWa-Config/[V2.7] Android Config (For Testing)/Notes.md

 1. Black graphics occurence when app is not focused.
 - such as when you have a floating windows for another app or using native screenshot
 2. Heating is a bit expected, however, no case of overheating (40C above) for now
+3. Black screen flickering/blinking during game loading screens.
+  - I personally don't know yet the cause of this, but so far in-game there are no flickers/blinks

 ==============================
 Before you proceed with the troubleshooting, please make sure you have read the Standard Testing Protocols.md